 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 HSW continuing education hours to landscape architects and architects and 6.5 PDHs to professional engineers in Pennsylvania.
-Educators and courses are not subject to pre-approval in Pennsylvania.
+This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 continuing education hours to architects in all states.
+Educators and courses for Pennsylvania engineers are not subject to pre-approval.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.